North Dakota State College of Science

-The North Dakota State College of Science (NDSCS) is a public college in Wahpeton, North Dakota.
+The North Dakota State College of Science (NDSCS) is a public college in Wahpeton, North Dakota, United States.
 It is part of the North Dakota University System.
 Founded in 1903 by provision of the state constitution, the State College of Science offers degrees, certificates, and diplomas in more than 80 academic options in traditional career and technical studies as well as the liberal arts.
 The college also offers a variety of distance education and online courses.

 Campus

 The main campus of the North Dakota State College of Science is located in Wahpeton.
 A second site, referred to as NDSCS-Fargo, is located on 19th Avenue North in Fargo, North Dakota.